genesiscloud/genesis-cloud-inference-articles/art01.md

 As input, we will need an arbitrary image containing a single object to be classified.
 We will use this [husky image](https://commons.wikimedia.org/wiki/Category:Siberian_Husky#/media/File:Siberian-husky-1291343_1920.jpg) in our experiments (it is in public domain).
-Use these commands to create a subdirectory `data` for holding input files and to downloas the image:
+Use these commands to create a subdirectory `data` for holding input files and to downloads the image:

 ```
 mkdir data